Microsoft System Design Interview: What the Bar Tests at Each Level

 How Many System Design Rounds Are There?

-The answer depends almost entirely on your target level.
+The answer depends almost entirely on your target level, and the rubric stiffens faster than the round count grows.

-At L59-L60 (SDE I), the loop is usually four rounds.
-System design rarely appears.
-You might get a low-level design or a class modeling exercise, but no full distributed-systems problem.
+At L59-L60 (SDE I), the loop is four rounds and full system design rarely appears.
+You might get a low-level design or a class modeling exercise.
 Nobody asks a new grad to design a globally distributed message bus.
-This is one of the few mercies of early-career interviewing.

-At L61-L62 (SDE II), expect one system design round in a four or five-round loop.
-The bar is scoping a believable architecture and articulating tradeoffs.
-You don't need to design for billions of users, but you need to show you understand why your choices matter.
+At L61-L62 (SDE II), expect one design round.
+The bar is a believable architecture and articulated tradeoffs.
+You don't need to design for billions of users, but you need to know why your choices matter.

-At L63-L64 (Senior SWE), system design carries more weight than coding.
-Expect one heavy design round plus a shorter design component woven into at least one other round.
+At L63-L64 (Senior SWE), system design outweighs coding.
+One heavy design round plus a shorter design slice in another round.
 Architectural judgment is the primary signal.
-The phone screen for L63+ is a live technical call, not an online assessment.

 What the Microsoft System Design Round Actually Looks Like